A Trusted Friend in a Complicated World

 Good for: Classics

 If you’re looking for timeless books, the Library of Congress has you covered.
 With more than 60 classic books available on an easy-to-use interface, this is the perfect website if you have a specific title in mind.
-This archive includes some of the best children’s books ever written, such as Anne of Green Gables or Peter Rabbit.
+This archive includes some of the best children’s books ever written, such as Anne of Green Gables and Peter Rabbit.

 Pros: